Call us for a free consultation about your Athens DUI case

 The Georgia DUI statute is O.C.G.A.
 40-6-391.
 The first subsection (a) of the statute states that "A person shall not drive or be in actual physical control of any moving vehicle...."

 The answer to this question is "YES."
 You can be arrested and convicted of DUI even if you were not seen driving or moving the vehicle because a DUI can be proven by circumstantial evidence; asleep in the driver's seat with the lights on, car is crashed a half mile down the road and the defendant is found walking down the highway and the car belongs to him, etc.

 Roadblocks in Athens, Georgia

 Bill Hardman has represented many clients who were arrested at DUI Roadblocks set up by law enforcement.
 Athens is like many other cities in Georgia that frequently use roadblocks in an attempt to curb DUI driving.
-Bill knows the law regarding roadblocks and there are many challenges to a stop at a roadblock.
+The case law regarding roadblocks is extensive and there are many challenges to a stop at a roadblock.
 The law enforcement agency must comply with all of the restrictions set forth in Georgia case law for the roadblock to be constitutional.
-If the officers and the procedures used are not in compliance with these requirements, then any evidence obtained at an illegal roadblock should be suppressed by the attorney filing a motion to suppress.
+If the officers and the procedures used are not in compliance with these requirements, then any evidence obtained at an illegal roadblock should be suppressed by the attorney filing a motion in limine or a motion to suppress.